frederic-perez/AmE-dictionary/data/dictionary.md

 __debatable__
 __debauchee__ _n_ A man who leads a life of reckless drinking, promiscuity, and self-indulgence. _Syn_ libertine, rounder
 __debauchery__ _n_ :four::hammer:
+__debilitating__ _adj_ /dih-BILL-uh-tay-ting/ Causing serious impairment of strength or ability to function. _The flu can be debilitating for several days._
 __debonair__ _adj_
 __debouch__ _v_ __1__ March out (as from a defile) into open ground. _The regiments debouched from the valley._ __2__ Pass out or emerge; especially of rivers. _The tributary debouched into the big river._
 __debrief__ _v_